ballerina-platform/module-ballerinax-hubspot.crm.commerce.quotes/examples/sales-analytics/README.md

 ## Sales Analytics System

 A store can insert, update and delete their daily quotes in the system.
-System records and analyses the data on the quotes, and user can get recorded data and analitics.
+System records and analyses the data on the quotes, and user can get recorded data and analytics.

 ## Prerequisites